 Overall, zero- and near-zero emission, heavy-duty trucks are an option for the Port to reduce emissions.
-Given the technology's rapid development, the State of California's focus on supporting zero-emission vehicle and infrastructure technology development, and the presence of multiple incentives, there are a significant amount of resources available for the Port and its fleet partners to pilot this technology.
+Given the technology's rapid development, the State of California's focus on supporting zero-emission vehicle and infrastructure technology development, and the presence of multiple incentives, there are a significant amount of resources available for the Port and its fleet partners to transition to this technology.
 Given the state of technology and State funding priorities the recommended next step is to test this technology by applying it to a consistent and predictable short-haul drayage route.
-From there, the Port can identify key lessons learned and plan to expand the application of battery electric and fuel cell electric truck technologies into longerrange and more demanding operations.
+From there, the Port can identify key lessons learned and plan to expand the application of battery electric and fuel cell electric truck technologies into longer-range and more demanding operations.
+In cases where the operational needs of a fleet are greater than the capability of zero emission technologies or the commercial availability of zero emission vehicles lags, alternative fuels such as renewable natural gas (used with low NOx engines), renewable diesel, and/or biodiesel blended fuels may serve as interim solutions to improve air quality and/or reduce GHG emissions.